Your browser is out of date!

 • Designers are encouraged to retain, infiltrate, and/or harvest the first inch of rainfall in a 24-hour period sitewide.

-• Installation of Reuse Systems shall be considered.
+• Installation of Reuse Systems may be considered.
 Reuse is the process of collecting rainfall or run off and storing it for eventual reuse in other applications.

 Strategies